Glasgow Coma Scale

-The Glasgow Coma Scale (GCS) is a clinical scale used to reliably measure a person's level of consciousness after a brain injury.

-The GCS assesses a person based on their ability to perform eye movements, speak, and move their body.
-These three behaviours make up the three elements of the scale: eye, verbal, and motor.
-A person's GCS score can range from 3 (completely unresponsive) to 15 (responsive).
-This score is used to guide immediate medical care after a brain injury (such as a car accident) and also to monitor hospitalised patients and track their level of consciousness.
+The Glasgow Coma Scale (GCS) is a clinical diagnostic tool widely used since the 1970s to roughly assess an injured person's level of brain damage.
+The GCS diagnosis is based on a patient's ability to respond and interact with three kinds of behaviour: eye movements, speech, and other body motions.
+A GCS score can range from 3 (completely unresponsive) to 15 (responsive).
+An initial score is used to guide immediate medical care after traumatic brain injury (such as a car accident) and a post-treatment score can monitor hospitalised patients and track their recovery.

 Lower GCS scores are correlated with higher risk of death.
 However, the GCS score alone should not be used on its own to predict the outcome for an individual person with brain injury.

 Scoring

-The Glasgow Coma Scale is used for people above the age of two and composed of three tests: eye, verbal, and motor responses.
+The Glasgow Coma Scale is used for people above the age of two and is composed of three tests: eye, verbal, and motor responses.
 The scores for each of these tests are indicated in the table below.

 The Glasgow Coma Scale is reported as the combined score (which ranges from 3 to 15) and the score of each test (E for eye, V for Verbal, and M for Motor).
 For each test, the value should be based on the best response that the person being examined can provide.

 For example, if a person obeys commands only on their right side, they get a 6 for motor.
 The scale also accounts for situations that prevent appropriate testing (Not Testable).
 When specific tests cannot be performed, they must be reported as "NT" and the total score is not reported.

 The results are reported as the Glasgow Coma Score (the total points from the three tests) and the individual components.
 As an example, a person's score might be: GCS 12, E3 V4 M5.
 Alternatively, if a patient was intubated, their score could be GCS E2 V NT M3.